norcams/docs-enduser/docs/create-windows-machine.rst

 "RDP" is pre-defined in the system, so select that from the menu.
 In this example we limit access to a CIDR mask corresponding to the campus network for The University of Bergen.
-If you instead enter 0.0.0.0/0, that will translate to the entire Internet, granting global access.
+If you instead enter 0.0.0.0/0 or ::/0, that will translate to the entire Internet, granting global access.
 Click "Add".

 ..
 IMPORTANT::